GoogleForCreators/web-stories-wp/docs/external-template-creation.md

         - `story: {}`
       - First change all image & video URLs to use `__WEB_STORIES_TEMPLATE_BASE_URL__` as the base, which then will be replaced by the CDN url.
       - Ensure to also change poster image URLs to use `__WEB_STORIES_TEMPLATE_BASE_URL__`.
-      - Change `posterId` and `id` for all elements of type image and video to `0`, these are the WP media ids that are not used in core templates.
+      - Change `posterId` and `id` for all elements of type image and video to `0`, these are the WP media ids that are not used in templates.
       - Make sure that the images and videos have appropriate title and alt text set for better accessibility.

    - If the story JSON is copied from the devTools dialog as mentioned  in [Get The Story JSON](#get-the-story-json), the JSON will have some of the changes already present.
-     - The 'Core Template' checkbox does following:
+     - The 'Template' checkbox does following:
        - Resets extraneous properties.
        - Replaces resource URLs with replaceable CDN constant and `static-site` asset path.
        - Resets `sizes` property for images to `[]`.